xbeat/Machine-Learning/README.md

 Introduction to LLM Alignment

 LLM Alignment refers to the process of ensuring that large language models behave in ways that are consistent with human values and intentions.
 This field addresses challenges such as safety, ethics, and reliability in AI systems.

+## Python User-Defined Aggregate Functions (UDAFs) for Data Analysis

+Understanding User-Defined Aggregate Functions (UDAFs) in Python

+User-Defined Aggregate Functions (UDAFs) in Python allow developers to create custom functions that summarize data according to specific needs.
+These functions extend beyond built-in aggregates like sum or count, enabling more flexible and tailored data analysis.

 ## Graph ML Applications in Tech!
 Google, Pinterest, Netflix